 HOW MUCH DOES IT COST TO STAY AT ISHASHA WILDERNESS CAMP-UGANDA

-Ishasha wilderness camp is set within the southern section of Queen Elizabeth National Park in the unmatched area that is famous for Uganda’s tree-climbing lions that can be seen lazily resting on the fig tree branches.
-Ishasha wilderness camp offers an authentic safari feel to Queen Elizabeth national park, ranging from canvassed tents to hot showers to an intimate communal dining area.
+Ishasha wilderness camp is set within the southern section of Queen Elizabeth National Park in an unmatched area that is famous for Uganda’s tree-climbing lions, which can be seen lazily resting on the fig tree branches.
+Ishasha wilderness camp offers an authentic safari feel to Queen Elizabeth National Park, ranging from canvassed tents to hot showers to an intimate communal dining area.

-Ishasha wilderness camp’s main area is under canvas and comprises a lounge area accompanied by big, large sofas, warm colors, a coffee table, and a dining area.
-Ishasha wilderness camp rooms are all situated off the main area and all spread out along a walkway, offering endless views of the Ntungwe River.
+Ishasha wilderness camp’s main area is under canvas and comprises a lounge area accompanied by big, large sofas in warm colors, a coffee table, and a dining area.
+Ishasha wilderness camp rooms are all situated off the main area and spread out along a walkway, offering endless views of the Ntungwe River.